 Under O.C.G.A. §19-5-4, Georgia recognizes certain defenses in some fault-based divorces.
 These include collusion with the intent of triggering a divorce, consent of the other spouse, both individuals being guilty of the same conduct, and the other spouse voluntarily condoning the acts and continuing to cohabitate afterward.

 These defenses often arise in divorces alleging adultery.
 For example, if an individual consents to their spouse’s adultery, or if they themselves are guilty of adultery, then a jury may refuse to grant the divorce.

 Similarly, if the individual continued living with their adulterous spouse even after learning of their behavior, they may be unable to obtain a divorce.
-Those who need additional information on divorce defenses and the effect of these defenses on a specific divorce proceeding should contact a Forsyth County divorce attorney as soon as possible.
+Those who need additional information on divorce defenses and the effects thereof on a specific divorce proceeding should contact a Forsyth County attorney as soon as possible.

 To file for divorce, either party to the marriage must submit the following information to the county court, according to O.C.G.A. §19-5-5:

 The defendant spouse—in other words, the non-filing party—may request, at any time before trial, a detailed statement of the facts surrounding the stated grounds for divorce.
 A judge or jury then decides whether the divorce should be granted.

 If a divorce is granted, then the court may decide related issues such as the distribution of marital property.
 Additionally, the court may permit either individual to return to using their maiden name if they wish, as per O.C.G.A. §19-5-16.
 A lawyer in Forsyth County could provide further information on divorce petitions and the divorce process.

 If you are getting a divorce or considering one, be sure you consult with a qualified Forsyth County divorce lawyer.
 Divorce can be a complex process, and a skilled attorney from our firm may be invaluable in helping to protect your rights.